mnemnion/JLpeg.jl/Plans.md

   - [ ]  MultiSetTest [conversion](#multiset-test-conversion)
   - [X]  Parameteric `IChar` specialized to `Char` (which is what I care about)
   - [ ]  Inlining: short rules with no captures, "short" is like, 5 instructions?
 10?
+    - [ ]  Definitely good for predicates, disinclined to do this for ordinary rules.
+           With predicates we can remove captures and turn throws into simple fails.
+           I think we have to keep the in-pred throw codes though, we can't in the general case inline a rule, they can be recursive.
+It would be possible to create a full copy without captures and throws but this is not an optimization imho.
   - [ ]  [CaptureCommitInst](CaptureCommitInst): it's a commit which create a full
          capture from its paired Choice.
 Very nice for capture-heavy workflows, like parsing full grammars (where we very often want a full rule).
-  - [ ]  `(a / b / c)* -> (a* / b* / c*)*` should give better performance on common
+  - [ ]  `(a / b / c)* -> (a+ / b+ / c+)*` should give better performance on common
-         patterns like whitespace, where the {\t\n } is very frequent and the comment part is not, lets us use ISpan for a leading set.
-Note: there's some bytecode trickery needed here to make sure it doesn't infinite loop, or maybe left recursion gets us out of this one.
+         patterns like whitespace, where the `{\t\n }` is very frequent and the comment part is not, lets us use ISpan for a leading set.
+I think this transformation is always valid, it's basic loop unrolling, and we can combine it with headfail.
-  - [ ]  Follow sets for TestSet and Span.
-These have the additional advantage that they can jump immediately if they fail (for TestSet) or recurse to the start instruction after a match (for a SpanSet).
+  - [ ]  [MultiSets for TestSet and Span](#multitestsets).
+These have the additional
+         advantage that they can jump immediately if they fail (for TestSet) or recurse to the start instruction after a match (for a SpanSet).
   - [X]  Headfailing TestSet groups: If we have a group of multibyte sets we want to test, we can compress the head (lead) bytes into a single ASCII-style lead test set, by masking the high bit off.
 This lets us single-test fail out of some very large